HumanBrainProject/openMINDS_generator/README.md

 # Initialise the local copy of openMINDS
 openMINDS.version_manager.init()

+# Select which version of openMINDS to use
 openMINDS.version_manager.version_selection('v2.0.0')

 # initiate the helper class for the dynamic usage of a specific openMINDS version